ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

     sudo dnf install rocblas

 Once installed, rocBLAS can be used just like any other library with a C API.
-The rocblas.h header file will need to be included in the user code in order to make calls into rocBLAS, and the rocBLAS shared library will become link-time and run-time dependent for the user applciation.
+The rocblas.h header file must be included in the user code to make calls into rocBLAS, and the rocBLAS shared library will become link-time and run-time dependent for the user application.

-Once installed, rocblas.h and rocblas_module.f90 can be found in the /opt/rocm/include directory.
-Only these two installed files should be used when needed in user code.
+Once installed, find rocblas.h and rocblas_module.f90 in the /opt/rocm/include
+directory.
+Only use these two installed files when needed in user code.
-Other rocBLAS files can be found in /opt/rocm/include/internal, however these files should not be directly included.
+Find other rocBLAS files in /opt/rocm/include/internal, However, do not include these files directly.

 -------------------------------
 Building and Installing rocBLAS
 -------------------------------

-For most users building from source is not necessary, as rocBLAS can be used after installing the pre-built packages as described above.
-If desired, the following instructions can be used to build rocBLAS from source.
+For most users, building from source is not necessary, as rocBLAS can be used after installing the prebuilt packages as described above.
+If desired, users can use following instructions to build rocBLAS from source.

 Requirements
 ^^^^^^^^^^^^

-As a general rule, 64GB of system memory is required for a full rocBLAS build.
+As a rule, 64GB of system memory is required for a full rocBLAS build.
 This value can be lower if rocBLAS is built with a different Tensile logic target (see the --logic command for ./install.sh).
 This value may also increase in the future as more functions are added to rocBLAS and dependencies such as Tensile grow.